demss233/tex/README.md

 - **Live Preview**: Instantly see your LaTeX and HTML rendered as you type.
 - **Gruvbox Theme**: Enjoy the aesthetics of the beloved Gruvbox color scheme.
 - **Screenshot Download**: Easily download a screenshot of your preview.

-## Design

-I did not really focus on the design.